 Bromate is tested monthly per DEP requirements for water systems that treat with ozone.
 Bromide in the raw water may be converted into bromate following ozonation.
-EPA's RAA MCL standard for bromate is 10 ug/L.
+EPA's RAA Maximum Contaminant Level (MCL) standard for bromate is 10 ug/L.

-The RAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remained below current standards.
-TTHM levels at all sampling locations for the MetroWest/Metropolitan Boston communities have declined dramatically since August 2005 following activation of the CWTP.
+The RAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remain below current standards.
 The RAA for TTHMs = 6.0 ug/L; HAA5s = 8.0 ug/L. CVA's DBP levels continue to be below current standards.
 UV-254 levels are currently around 0.08 A/cm.
 The current RAA for Bromate = 0.0 ug/L.

-MWRA Monthly Water Quality Analysis May 2009
+MWRA Monthly Water Quality Analysis July 2009